Business Day TV speaks to Gemcorp’s chief economist, Simon Quijano-Evans

 Remarkably easy to travel to and magnificent to behold, the Falls are the top attraction of this Zimbabwean town with decent hotels and outdoor activities

 Zimbabwe’s economic meltdown continued on Wednesday as several shops closed down, while those that remained open want to raise prices in defiance of a threat by the government.

 This comes as new measures were implemented, including the subtle re-introduction of the local currency and a steep hike in taxes, which will lead to a rise in the cost of living, a loss of savings and shortages of basic commodities.
 These were all characteristics of the 2008 economic implosion, which left the country with a record high inflation rate of about 89 sextillion percent.

+The country also received another blow after the EU, which was one of the key observers during the recent polls, said the election “did not meet international standards”.
 President Emmerson Mnangagwa said in a statement on Wednesday that the country would continue to use the multi-currency system and repeated his earlier position that the reforms were "to get the economy on sound footing”.

 He did not mention a statement by h...